elecfreaks/learn-en/microbitOctopus/output/christmas_tree_rainbow_led.md

 #### Step 2

-- Snap "set strip to neopixel at pin with leds as" from neopixel into the on start.
+- Snap "set strip to RainbowLED at pin with leds as" from RainbowLED into the on start.
 Set pin to P1 with 6 LEDs in RGB pattern.

 ![](./images/qCgKGXD.png)

 #### Step 3

-- Snap the strip rotate block from the neopixel under the forever.
+- Snap the strip rotate block from the RainbowLED under the forever.
 Set the rotate pixels to 1 and set the LEDs change its colour one by one.
 - Then, snap a strip show block for colourful light.

 ![](./images/LMHM9JS.png)